 Students have to learn how to find the factors of a number because several tasks in working with fractions require students to find the factors of numbers.
 Thinking of some of the factors of a number is not hard.
 What is hard is knowing when you have thought of ALL the factors.
 Here is a foolproof, systematic method I recommend: starting from 1 and working your way up the numbers.
 This is what student practice in the Rocket Math Factors program.

-I have a white board type video lesson that explains this in 6 minutes. https://youtu.be/fDYMRfxtGIc
+Dr Don has a white board type video lesson that explains this in 6 minutes.

 Bookmark this link so you can show it to your students.

 How to find all the factors of numbers